HorizonRoboticsInternal/openpi/examples/bridge/TRAINING_GUIDE.md

 # Bridge data preprocessing and Pi0 finetuning

-This guide covers the complete pipeline from converting LeRobot dataset to training PI0 model, with Allenren's open-pi-zero preprocessing (quantile normalization, camera setup, delta actions) properly applied.
+This guide covers the complete pipeline from converting LeRobot dataset to training PI0 model, with options to match Allenren's open-pi-zero preprocessing or use original Bridge actions.

 ## Step 1: Download the Bridge TFDS data and convert to LeRobot format